Identical Particles in Quantum Mechanics: Against the Received View: The Received View

 \subsection{Quasi-sets of quantum particles}

-If the labels that are standardly employed in many-particle quantum mechanics turn out to be otiose in the case of particles of the same sort, one expects that it should be possible to construct a formalism that does without particle labels from the very start.
+If the labels that are standardly employed in many-particle quantum mechanics turn out to be otiose in the description of particles of the same sort, it should be possible to construct a formalism that does without particle labels.
 The task to reconstruct the quantum mechanics of many-particle systems accordingly was undertaken by \cite{domenech1}.
 Their \emph{ab initio} label-less quantum theory of particles without identity takes the following form.

 Consider a set of eigenvalues of a quantum mechanical quantity (an ``observable''); for the sake of concreteness take the eigenvalues of the Hamiltonian $H$ of the system, so that $H|\varphi_{i}\rangle=\epsilon_{i}|\varphi_{i}\rangle$, with $|\varphi_{i}\rangle$ the energy eigenstates.
 Now introduce the notion of a ``quasi-function''; this is a mapping associating a finite quasi-set with each value $\epsilon_i$, so that disjoint quasi-sets are associated with different $\epsilon$-values.
 It is assumed that the sum of the quasi-cardinals of the quasi-sets occurring in this mapping is finite.
 If the quasi-set $x$ is associated with $\epsilon_{i}$, the interpretation is that the energy level $\epsilon_{i}$ has the quasi-cardinal $qc(x)$ as its occupation number.
 An alternative way of representing the situation is with symbols like $f_{\bm{\epsilon_1}\bm{\epsilon_1}\bm{\epsilon_1}\bm{\epsilon_1}\bm{\epsilon_2}\bm{\epsilon_2}\bm{\epsilon_4}}$, meaning that the level $\epsilon_{1}$ has occupation number $4$ while the levels $\epsilon_{2}$ and $\epsilon_{4}$ have the occupation numbers $2$ and $1$, respectively.
-The levels that do not appear are understood to have occupation number zero.
-(Note the similarity to the ``symbols'' of Ehrenfest and Kamerling-Onnes discussed in section (\ref{ehrenfest})).
+The levels that do not appear are understood to have occupation number zero---note the similarity to the ``symbols'' of Ehrenfest and Kamerling-Onnes discussed in section \ref{ehrenfest}.

-The use of pure quasi-sets (\emph{i.e.}, quasi-sets solely consisting of $m$-atoms) makes the use of particle labels not only superfluous, but indeed impossible---as noted before, quasi-sets cannot be ordered.
+The use of pure quasi-sets (\emph{i.e.}, quasi-sets solely consisting of $m$-atoms) makes the use of particle labels not only superfluous but impossible, since quasi-sets cannot be ordered.
 As \cite{domenech1} remark, ``the only reference is to the occupation numbers, because permutations make no sense here, as it should be.''